Local code of corporate governance 2020/2021

 The preparation and publication of an integrated AGS is undertaken in accordance with the CIPFA/SOLACE Framework, and the statutory requirement set out in Regulation 6(1)(b) of the Accounts and Audit Regulations 2015.

-The AGS, a formal document setting out how the Council will comply with governance arrangements, is signed by the Leader of the Council and the Managing Director.
+The AGS, a formal document setting out how the Council will comply with governance arrangements, is signed by the Leader of the Council and the Chief Executive.

-The COSP will review and approve the AGS for signature during May/June of each year and the Statement will be published with the Council’s Annual Statement of Accounts.
+The Audit & Governance Committee will review and approve the AGS for signature during May/June of each year and the Statement will be published with the Council’s Annual Statement of Accounts.

 Applying the Principles of Good Governance